IRAN: THE BORDERLANDS

 Remains of a fire-temple complex at the world heritage site of Takht-i Suleiman, NW Iran

 The site of its main city - Gazaka in Greek, Ganzak in Armenian, has yet to be firmly identified.
 The site known as the Throne of Solomon (Takht-i Suleiman) since the Islamic conquest was an important Zoroastrian centre throughout the Persian period.
+The crater around which the temple was built is known as Zendan-i Suleiman, "Solomon's Prison"

 Significant events in later history (on other pages in the website) include: